New waterline installation

-Planned for construction May to August, 2019, the Red Hawk reuse line is a 3.4 miles-long, 8-inch diameter reuse line to take treated effluent from the Plum Creek Water Reclamation Authority plant to the Red Hawk Golf Course for golf course irrigation.
-While Red Hawk Golf Course has its own well for irrigation water, during the height of summer heat, supplemental water is often supplied by Castle Rock Water.
+Planned for construction May to November 2019, the Red Hawk reuse line is a 3.4 miles-long, 8-inch diameter reuse waterline to take treated wastewater from the Plum Creek Water Reclamation Authority plant to the Red Hawk Golf Course to be used for irrigation.
+While Red Hawk Golf Course has its own well, during the height of summer heat, supplemental water is often supplied by Castle Rock Water.
 Instead of using treated drinking water, this non-potable reuse water will help supplement the additional irrigation needed.

 The pipeline project was awarded to Global Underground for an approximate project cost of $2.95 million.
 The project will involve a combination of horizontal directionally drilled pipe under major roadways and drainage crossings, a bored crossing under the railroad, and also open-cut trenched installation.

 Lane closures and detours may be encountered.
 Water service will not be interrupted.

 Castle Rock Water identifies water distribution pipe and appurtenances for rehabilitation based on a history of leaks, increased annual maintenance, age, and condition.
 Hydraulic modeling and fire flow testing sometimes determines when a pipe should be replaced with a larger-size pipe to deliver more flow.
 Pipeline repairs always involve open-cut trench work in the streets, so residents should be aware and obey any posted traffic signs.